-U.S.—As the nation was torn apart by a relatively mundane, routine midterm election, just like the ones that regularly occur every four years, Americans began to wonder if a government in which such a commonplace election can impact so many lives in so many ways might just be a little bit too powerful.
+U.S.—As the nation was torn apart by a relatively mundane, routine election, just like the ones that regularly occur every four years, Americans began to wonder if a government in which such a commonplace election can impact so many lives in so many ways might just be a little bit too powerful.

 The nation suddenly realized that a government holding elections that threaten far-reaching changes in each and every person's private life could actually need to be downsized a tad.

 "I was starting to wonder why we were all at each other's throats," said one Democratic voter in Oregon.
 "And then it hit me: the politicians and policies we're voting on could shake up who has the government's blessings for the next few years, and which groups will get left out.
 And then I was like, 'Whoa.
 Maybe if the government weren't so huge and bloated, we wouldn't care about elections that much."

 He then dismissed the idea as "crazy talk," however.